zbjob/EIRES/README.md

 The size of the archive file, EIRES.tar.gz, is around 1.1GB.
 The unzipped repo is around 8.7GB.

 ## Code
 Source code is in `src`.
-Separate directories are built for synthetic data, bushfire detection and google cluster monitoring.
+Separate directories are built for sythetic data, bushfire detection and google cluster monitoring.

 Parameters and their semantics are listed as below:
 | parameter      | semantics       |